Team-Cartographer/SUITS-2024-LMCC/README.md

 ANALYZE=true npm run build
 ```

 This will open a new webpage with file size and memory load information.
-At any time, the analyzer pages can be stopped with `Ctrl+C` in the terminal.
+At any time, the analyzer pages can be stopped with `Ctrl+C` in the terminal.<br><br>

-## Packaging and Production
+### Packaging and Production :package:

 As Electron allows builds for cross-platform applications, you can package for whichever operating system you are on with the command: